danielsauter/rapid-android-development/chapter-9--working-with-data.md

  Throughout this chapter, we'll work with Processing’s `Table` class, and particularly with the following methods:
  <table> <colspec col="1" width="23%--> <row><col>
 `Table`
- <col> <p size="small--> A comprehensive Processing class to load, parse, and write data in different file formats&—it provides similar methods that we’d find in a database.
+ <col> <p size="small--> A comprehensive Processing class to load, parse, and write data in different file formats—it provides similar methods that we’d find in a database.
  </row> <row><col>
 `getRowCount()`
  <col>